qdvo2503/blockchain/README.md

 # blockchain
-Program mimics cashless transaction apps, facilitating functionalities such as creating new transactions, returning the full blockchain, mining, canceling the latest transaction, rewarding the miner, forging the new block, etc
+Program mimics cashless transaction apps, facilitating functionalities such as creating new transactions, returning the full blockchain, mining, canceling the latest transaction, rewarding the miner, forging the new block, etc.